-"Whenever a new generation of consoles is launched, the developers automatically want to do more things and this could increase production costs.
-However, our current estimates do not predict an increase in costs"
+"Whenever a new generation of consoles is launched, developers automatically want to do more things and this could drive up production costs.
+However, our current estimates do not foresee an increase in costs".

 Strauss Zelnick then added that the advantages of new technologies will allow developers to be more creative and that they don't see any negative repercussions for their company.
 Very interesting statements made by the CEO of the American giant, now we can only hope that the price of video games PlayStation 5 and Xbox Scarlett do not increase further, as the cost of the current console generation is already quite high.